California Rear-End Car Collisions

 A rear-end collision is essentially a collision in which one car hits the back of another.
 The Washington Post stated how there is an average of 1.7 million rear-end collisions that occur in the United States every year.
 It is estimated that nearly 500,000 people are injured in a rear-end accident while 1,700 die.
 According to the National Highway Traffic Safety Administration, 87 percent of these crashes are caused by distracted drivers.
-Furthermore, between 28 to 40 percent of all traffic accidents in the United States are from rear-end collisions account for almost a third of all car crashes throughout the country.
+Furthermore, between 28 to 40 percent of all traffic accidents in the United States are from rear-end collisions.
+Lastly, rear-end accidents account for almost a third of all car crashes throughout the country.
 These types of crashes, while rarely deadly, can still cause serious injuries and significant loss of property.
 It is estimated that 80 percent of rear-end collisions could be avoided if a collision avoidance system was used.

 Rear-end crashes, while seemingly minor, often result in painful neck or back injuries.
 Injuries as a result of a rear end collision may not manifest themselves immediately, or in severe ways either.
-Often times, injuries from what at first seemed minor accidents may take days or even weeks before causing any adverse effects.
+Injuries, from what at first seemed minor, may take days or even weeks before causing any adverse effects.

 The immediate tendency in a rear-end collision is to blame the striking vehicle, but that isn’t always the case.
 There are a few considerations to keep in mind when determining liability in these cases: